Frank Mancuso: Baseball career

 Born in Houston, Texas, Mancuso began playing baseball in 1937 in the minor league system of the New York Giants.
-After hitting .417 for Fort Smith in 1938, the Giants moved him up to their major league roster for the entire 1939 season as a third string catcher, but he did not get into a single game during the regular season.
+After hitting .417 for the Fort Smith Giants in 1938, the Giants moved him up to their major league roster for the entire 1939 season as a third string catcher, but he did not get into a single game during the regular season.
 That disappointment was offset by the opportunity he had to warm up pitcher Carl Hubbell, and sharing the company of other great Giants like OF Mel Ott and manager Bill Terry.
 He was sent back to the minors before the 1940 season.